MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/background-services.md

 <!-- ====================================================================== -->
 ## Background Sync

-The **Background Sync API** enables an offline **service worker** to send data to a server once it has re-established a reliable internet connection.
+The **Background Sync API** enables the offline **service worker** of a Progressive Web App to send data to a server once it has re-established a reliable internet connection.
 To log Background Sync events for 3 days, even when DevTools isn't open:

 1. Open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).
 DevTools opens.